segmentio/segment-docs/src/segment-app/iam/audit-trail.md

 - Workspace
 <!--- IG, 11/2023: Add consent to this list when this goes to public beta (q1 '24?)--->

-To find a list of all events surfaced in the Audit Trail: open the Audit Trail, click **Filters**, and select the **Events** dropdown.
+To find a list of all events surfaced in the Audit Trail, open the Audit Trail, click **Filters**, and select the **Events** dropdown.

 <!--- IG, 11/2023: PM for CX suggested directing to the Filter part in the app for a full list of events.
 PAPI support for a list of all events is on the roadmap, so at some point we can probably build a list automagically instead of using the Filters workaround --->